TheNewNormal/kube-solo-osx/README.md

 Zero to Kubernetes development environment setup under two minutes
 ---------------

 **Kube-Solo for macOS** is a `status bar App` which allows in an easy way to bootstrap and control Kubernetes cluster on a standalone [CoreOS](https://coreos.com) VM machine.
-VM can also be controlled via 'ksolo' cli.
-Also docker is exposed to macOS, so you can build your docker images with the same app and use them with Kubernetes.
+VM can also be controlled via `ksolo` cli.
+Also VM's `docker` API is exposed to macOS, so you can build your docker images with the same app and use them with Kubernetes.

 ![k8s-solo](k8s-singlenode.png)